Skip to content

 }

-On-demand via /careful skill — arms the same hook only when the engineer invokes the skill:
+The on-demand version uses a /careful skill.
+It arms the same hook only when you invoke the skill:

 # .claude/skills/careful/SKILL.md